Houston Women: Agitating, Educating, Advocating

 As part of the Tales of Houston Women collaboration, HHA will present its 7th Houston History Conference, a one-day presentation of panels and roundtable discussions entitled “Houston Women: Agitating, Educating, Advocating.”
 The full day of programming will include panel discussions by women who are not only experts in the history of Houston’s women and their roles as agitators, educators, and advocates, but who have lived the history and can reflect on their own experiences.
 Conference goers will engage in direct dialog with the panels as we look at how women can continue to lead the city now and into the future.
-The conference will also include a one-day pop-up museum free to the public and a vendor area where area organizations can promote their programming.
+The conference will also include the Houston Popup Museum, sponsored by the UH Center for Public History.
+Free to the public, the museum will feature exhibits by area history and humanities-focused organizations.
+There will also be a vendor area where area organizations can promote their programming.

 This program is made possible in part by a grant from Humanities Texas, the state affiliate of the National Endowment for the Humanities; The Summerlee Foundation; Betty Trapp Chapman; the Center for Public History at the University of Houston; the Hobby School of Public Affairs at the University of Houston; and Houston History Alliance.